 and in the Leslie Room on Tuesday evenings.
 For much of the year an old-time dancing

-evenings, in the main hall, are taken up by the line dancing club, The Strollers.
+Wednesday evenings, in the main hall, are taken up by the line dancing club, The

-A Tai Kwon Do class take over the main hall on Thursday afternoons followed in the
+Strollers.
+A Tai Kwon Do class take over the main hall on Thursday afternoons followed

-evening by a Scottish country dancing class.
-Early on Friday evenings and on Saturday
+in the evening by a Scottish country dancing class.
+Early on Friday evenings and

-mornings a guitar teacher uses the Leslie Room.
-This venue is also used to introduce
+on Saturday mornings a guitar teacher uses the Leslie Room.
+This venue is also used

-very young children to the world of music.
-From time to time Old Aberdeen Community
+to introduce very young children to the world of music.
+From time to time Old Aberdeen

-Council and Old Aberdeen Heritage Society hold meetings in the hall as does Aberdeen
+Community Council and Old Aberdeen Heritage Society hold meetings in the hall as

-branch of the Scottish Reformation Society.
-Kirk Session meetings are held in the
+does Aberdeen branch of the Scottish Reformation Society.
+Kirk Session meetings are

 The hall was erected in 1886 when the Misses Lamond, Isabella Jane and Helen Leslie